jersilb1400/pco-arrivals-billboard/DNS_FIX.md

 # DNS Fix for OAuth Callback Issue

+> **RESOLVED:** The correct solution is to point your custom domain (e.g., arrivals.gracefm.org) to your backend service on Render.
+The backend must serve both API and React app.
+The OAuth callback will work as long as /auth/callback is handled by the backend and the domain is attached to the backend service.
+See the README for the current working setup.

 ## Problem Summary

 The OAuth callback is failing due to **two related issues**: